tombly/ynab-api-client/README.md

 - Move files with the suffix `Data` into Responses
 - Move remaining files into Models
 - Rename each file with the suffix `Data` based on the response that uses it.
+- Use your favorite AI agent to extract an `IYnabApiClient` interface.

 ## License